asmallstudio/auxano/src/data/pages/home.md

 theProblem:
   text: >-
-    Current transportation system is fragmented and unreliable, preventing underserved people from getting to the places that matter
+    Current transportation system is fragmented and unreliable, preventing underserved people from getting to the places that matter.
   title: The Problem
 ---